Headless SDK (Payment Web)

 });

-The following code block presents the apiClientPayment.generateToken
+The following code block shows the apiClientPayment.generateToken

-function responses for both examples above.
+function responses for both examples above:

 {